 His first series, the War in the Atlantic, took seven

 years to complete and consisted of 84 paintings.
-Rather
+He was determined to

 triumphs and failures of both sides.
 He talked to

-Belfast.
-It is now housed at the National Maritime Museum, Greenwich, London.
+Belfast for many years.
+It is now at the National Maritime Museum, Greenwich, London.

 The War in the Pacific, completed 5 years later, was

-an even greater project, consisting of over 120 paintings
+an even greater project, consisting of 120 paintings

 176 of the 204 paintings from the two series form the